Irish Confederate expedition to Scotland: List of officers in the expedition

 A list of the officers and the numbers of soldiers exists in the Ormonde manuscripts in the National Library of Ireland.
 The names are mostly those of Ulster Gaels who would have come from what is now North Londonderry and Antrim, which were areas under Scottish occupation at the time.
 There are also some Leinster names, such as Ledwitch, Deasy and Newgent, and also some names of likely Scottish exiles from the Highlands.

 There are three regiments documented, which were commanded by Colonel James MacDermott (500 men), Colonel Manus O'Cahan (500 men), and Lieftenant-Generall Mac Donnell (1,030 men) who was most likely Randal MacDonnell's brother, Alexander.
 However, it seems likely that he did not actually travel there, as there is a statement in the Commentarius Rinnucianianus that a "Thomas O'Lachnanus" commanded a regiment in the name of Alexander MacDonnell.
 This is likely the "Sarjeant Major Thomas Laghtnan" listed by MacDonnell.
 Overall command was given to Major General Alasdair MacColla MacDonald.

 Arrival in Scotland

-On the July 6, the expedition captured two English ships off Duart in the Isle of Mull, which "were laden with wheat, rye and sack", and on July 7 Colonel O'Cahan landed with 400 men in Morvern, followed on July 8 by MacDonald, who landed the rest of the army on Ardnamurchan.
+On 6 July the expedition captured two English ships off Duart in the Isle of Mull, which "were laden with wheat, rye and sack", and on 7 July Colonel O'Cahan landed with 400 men in Morvern, followed on 8 July by MacDonald, who landed the rest of the army on Ardnamurchan.
 According to Leith's Memoirs of Scottish Catholics: "gradually the rumour everywhere spread that a cruel, savage and foreign enemy had invaded the country".

 After marching inland and linking with the Scottish Royalist leader, the Marquis of Montrose, this small army participated in a year of unbroken Royalist victories in Scotland, and fought in six major battles: Tippermuir, Aberdeen, Inverlochy, Auldhern, Alford and Kilsyth.